Antipoppi/angular-tutorial/README.md

-# angular-tutorial
+# Angular tutorial - Tour of Heroes app
-Angular tutorial from their website that I did to get familiar with Angular
+Angular tutorial from their [website](https://angular.io/tutorial) that I did to get familiar with Angular